GoogleChrome/web.dev/src/site/content/en/payments/web-based-payment-apps-overview/index.md

 Web-based payment apps are built using the standard web technologies.
 Every web-based payment app must include a service worker.

+{% Aside %}
 [Service
 worker](https://developers.google.com/web/fundamentals/primers/service-workers)
-is an event-driven script that runs in the background even if the registering website is not open in the browser.
-Service workers enable websites to work offline and send push notifications, because they can respond to requests with a cache that is stored locally in advance.
+is an event-driven script that runs in the background even if the registering website is not opened in the browser.
+Service workers enable websites to work offline and send push notifications, because they can respond to requests with cache that is stored locally in advance.
+{% endAside %}

 In a web-based payment app, a service worker can respond to payment requests: